passthejoe/acoustic-steel-strings/README.md

 I'm "lightening" up the strings on all my guitars.
 I went from hard tension to normal on the classical, I am about to go from .011 to .010 on the Fender Lead I, and I have been using .013s roundwounds on the Gibson ES-175 (instead of flatwounds), and I might try the Ernie Ball Slinky set with a .012 high E and a plain 3rd string.

 For the Yamaha flattop, I am going to try a phosphor bronze .012 set next.
 I *should* like the more mellow sound of phosphor bronze vs. the brighter tone of 80/20 bronze, but it hasn't worked out that way.
 I love the sound of the 80/20 strings, and they make me want to spend more time with the guitar.

+Dec.
+24, 2020

+**Update:** I've had the strings on the guitar about a month now.
+I think they've lost a bit of their original brightness, but I can still hear that piano-like bell tone.
+The playing I'm doing now is pretty quiet.
+I'm not hitting it like a folk strummer.
+The strings still sound good, and the low E, which is my "problem" string on this guitar, is still better than the previous .013 set.
+The .012 Earthwoods didn't solve all my low E problems, but it does sound better than the heavier set.

+I have been playing the guitar a bit every day, and I'll see how the strings sound in a couple of weeks maybe.
+Getting a month out of uncoated 80/20 bronze strings is pretty good, I think.